jido/seqoia/README.md

 _Seqoia_ compresses better than _QOI_ on synthetic images like icons.

-Why you should compress your SQOA files:
+### Why you should compress your SQOA files

-Total size of PNG files in "images" folder:
+Total size of PNG files in the "images" folder:

 ```
  1144723797